Visit a village in Kenya

 What happens next

-The limited duration of Hand in Hand’s programs is a defining characteristic of our work.
+The limited duration of Hand in Hand’s programmes is a defining characteristic of our work.
 Our aim is to help members help themselves, empowering them to break the cycle of dependency through their own nous and hard work.
 And so, after two years, we say goodbye.

 At this point, we’re no longer needed.